South Brooklyn Community High School Best Bet Careers Video Project

 During the third cycle, all of the lessons learned previously came together.
 Students were asked to choose from the selected occupations (from the first cycle) that were interesting to them, and met some of the “best bet” criteria, and to research Red Hook locals who work in that profession.
 Then they conducted and filmed interviews with these professionals in their workplaces.
 The skills they honed and the activities they participated in will serve them well in the future: researching the area labor market and assessing the job qualities most important to them, networking with local professionals, honing their interview skills, learning video production, and integrating two seemingly different subjects —film and career exploration—for experiential learning at its best.

 Combining MyBestBets career exploration and a course in film production deepened student learning.
 Furthermore, experiential learning is critical to the students SBCHS serves, providing more engagement with the material than a straight classroom experience could offer.
 Connecting students to local professionals opened their eyes to the opportunities in their backyard.
 One student, Jonathan, said the following about the class: “In the beginning, I thought, ‘What are we doing this for?,’ but then I realized how big a network I have—MBB showed me that.
 Filming was fun and got me out of my little box, communicating and reaching out to people for interviews.
 I went to places in the neighborhood I didn’t even know exisited and got to meet business owners and see how people started off in their careers.
 It was inspiring!
 After this class experience, I now think about the opportunity first, rather than thinking about the pay first.”

-A nice windfall from the project: the school now has a valuable trove of videotaped interviews with local professionals discussing the challenges and rewards of their careers.
+A nice windfall from the project: the school now has a valuable trove of recorded interviews with local professionals discussing the challenges and rewards of their careers.